History of King's College London: 1900–1939

 In 1902 the college launched an appeal for £500,000.
 The main aims of the appeal were to pay off the debt, to maintain the quality of labs and equipment, and to secure adequate pay for the professors.
 The Bishop of London read a message from the king at the launch of the appeal: "His Majesty is thoroughly in sympathy with the proposal to raise by subscription a large fund for the endowment of King's College as a constituent of the newly-developed University of London, and wishes the movement for that purpose all success."
 At the same time, the College Council voted in favour of removing religious restrictions, except within the Theological Department.
-The King's College London Act 1903 effected the abolition of the religious tests for staff, except within the Theological Department, bringing King's in line with Oxford, Cambridge and Durham, where religious tests had been similarly removed by the Universities Tests Act 1871 (again, with the exception of their theological staff).
+The King's College London Act 1903 (3 Edw.
+7. c. xcii) effected the abolition of the religious tests for staff, except within the Theological Department, bringing King's in line with Oxford, Cambridge and Durham, where religious tests had been similarly removed by the Universities Tests Act 1871 (again, with the exception of their theological staff).
 At this time, King's had 1,385 students, but only 324 were matriculated in the University of London to pursue degrees, the vast majority were either preparing for professional examinations or for entry to Oxford or Cambridge.

 1908 saw the relocation of King's College Hospital from its original site on Portugal Street to its current location on Denmark Hill.
 This led to the separation of pre-clinical studies at the college and clinical studies at the hospital.

-On 1 January 1910, the college followed UCL in being merged (with the exception of the Theological Department) into the University of London under the King's College London (Transfer) Act 1908, losing its legal independence.
+On 1 January 1910, the college followed UCL in being merged (with the exception of the Theological Department) into the University of London under the King's College London (Transfer) Act 1908 (8 Edw.
+7. c. xxxix), losing its legal independence.
 The Theological Department continued under the control of the Council of King's College and, under the same act, became a school of the university.
 The Women's Department was incorporated as a distinct College from King's, under the name King's College for Women.